Plan 1 loans: How are student loan repayments calculated under Self Assessment?

 - on other income over £2,000 a year if you are required to fill in a tax return under Self Assessment.

 Katrina has a Plan 1 income-based student loan.
-When she graduated, she could not find a full-time job so took on part-time work with Company A earning £13,500 a year.
+She works part-time at Company A earning £13,500 a year.
 As she is not earning above the threshold, she does not have to make repayments.